 The objectives of the Rail Growth Plan are to:

 - Provide sufficient capacity on the rail network

 - Integrate Government land use policies with transport planning

 The strategy does this by:

-- Forecasting patronage on each of the rail lines
+- Forecasting patronage on each of the rail lines and the travel needs

-- Considering issues and flow on effects from implementation
+- Considering issues and flow on effects from implementation.

-It draws from government-approved documents, studies carried out by PTA and best global practices.
-The recommendations and supporting evidence contained in PTA’s Rail Growth Plan will form a key part of the future investment and operational planning, assist in preparing investment proposals, support decision making, and achieve staged improvements over future years.
+The PTA considers the Rail Growth Plan as fundamental for planning the required investment in the rail network to 2051 and beyond.
+The RGP facilitates the consideration of long-term objectives in the decision-making of the PTA and the advice it provides to Government.
+The recommendations and supporting evidence contained in the RGP will form a key part of the future investment and operational planning, assist in preparing investment proposals, support decision making, and achieve staged improvements to the rail network over future years.